vinh0809it/laravel-ddd-salary/README.md

 7. ```php artisan test```
 8. ```php artisan serve```

+9. Import the Postman JSON file located in the 'postman' folder to have the API collection

 ## 📁 Structure particularities

 I find this structure clearer, so I decided to stick with it.